Todd Russell Hanneken, Ph.D.

 Grant support

-The Jubilees Palimpsest Project has been supported by startup and implementation grants from the National Endowment for the Humanities, Office of Digital Humanities.
+The Jubilees Palimpsest Project has been supported by the National Endowment for the Humanities, Office of Digital Humanities (startup and implementation grants) and Division of Research Programs (Scholarly Editions and Translations).

 Media coverage and popular articles